ncatlab/nlab-content/pages/4/2/4/4/24424/content.md

 ## Projects

-I wrote a paper on this:
+I wrote papers on:

 - Graded differential linear logic and graded differential categories which index the [[exponential modality]] of differential linear logic or differential categories by a [[rig]].
-The project includes graded kinds of [[Seely isomorphism]]. (with [[Jean-Simon Lemay]])
+The project includes graded kinds of [[Seely isomorphism]] (with [[Jean-Simon Lemay]]).

-I’m writing a paper on:

 - A [[string diagrams|string-diagrammatic]] calculus for [[symmetric powers]] based on an algebraic characterization of symmetric powers in symmetric monoidal $\mathbb{Q}^{+}$-linear categories.

-I want to write papers on:
+I'm working on:

+- Several little projects related to graded differential categories and symmetric powers in additive symmetric monoidal categories.
-- Categorical framework for higher-order tangent bundles similar to [[tangent bundle category|tangent bundle categories]].
+- Higher-order tangent categories which are a categorical framework for higher-order tangent bundles similar to [[tangent bundle category|tangent bundle categories]].
-- Higher-order differential linear logic and higher-order differential categories which replace differentiation by [[Hasse-Schmidt derivative|Hasse-Schmidt differentiation]].
+- Hasse-Schimdt differential categories which replace usual differentiation by [[Hasse-Schmidt derivative|Hasse-Schmidt differentiation]] in the notion of differential category.
+- I want to make a personal little nLab-like website where I could develop my research in a nice environment but without having to put it on the nLab.
+I could make transfers to the nLab when some research becomes mature enough.

 ## Papers

-*  [[Jean-Simon Lemay|Jean-Simon Pacaud Lemay]], [[J-B Vienney|Jean-Baptiste Vienney]], _Graded Differential Categories and Graded Differential Linear Logic_, 2023, Preprint, [arXiv](https://arxiv.org/abs/2303.10586)
+*  [[Jean-Simon Lemay|Jean-Simon Pacaud Lemay]], [[J-B Vienney|Jean-Baptiste Vienney]], _Graded Differential Categories and Graded Differential Linear Logic_,  FMCS2023, [link](https://entics.episciences.org/paper/view/id/12290)
+ * [[J-B Vienney|Jean-Baptiste Vienney]], _String diagrams for symmetric powers I: In symmetric monoidal $\mathbb{Q}_{\ge 0}$-linear categories_, preprint, [ArXiv](https://arxiv.org/abs/2308.02094)

 category: people